wpeka/wpadcenter/README.txt

 The plugin is intentionally designed to be simple, elegant, and easy to operate.
 It takes just a couple of minutes to install and get started, needing only a minimal of your attention to set it up.

-Click on the download button on your right or click here [download](https://downloads.wordpress.org/plugin/wpadcenter.2.0.0.zip) to download the plugin now.
+Click on the download button on your right or [click here](https://downloads.wordpress.org/plugin/wpadcenter.2.0.0.zip) to download the plugin now.

 == About this Plugin ==